NadiaHafsa/User-Management-Dashboard/user-crud-app/README.md

 npm run dev

-This starts the app on http://localhost:5173
+This starts the app on http://localhost:3000
- (if using Vite).

 ▶️ Run Instructions
 Development Mode